compose-x/ecs_composex/docs/syntax/compose_x/ecs.details/deploy.rst

 .. important::

     CPUs should be set between 0.25 and 4 to be valid for Fargate, otherwise you will have an error.
+    ECS Compose-X will automatically correct values to fit within all of the containers in the task, to the closest values.
+First evaluates the CPU, then finds the closest value for RAM.

 replicas
 ==========

 This setting allows you to define how many tasks should be running for a given service.
-The value is used to define **MicroserviceCount**.
+It will define the initial ``ecs::DesiredCount`` for your service.

 .. _composex_families_labels_syntax_reference:

 labels
 =========

-These labels aren't used for much in native Docker compose as per the documentation.
+These labels aren't used as per the documentation.
 They are only used for the service, but not for the containers themselves.
-Which is great for us, as we can then leverage that structure to implement a merge of services.

-In AWS ECS, a Task definition is a group of one or more containers which are going to be running as a one task.
-The most usual use-case for this, is with web applications, which need to have a reverse proxy (ie. nginx) in front of the actual application.
-But also, if you used the *use_xray* option, you realized that ECS ComposeX automatically adds the x-ray-daemon sidecar.
-Equally, when we implement AppMesh, we will also have another side-car container for this.
+We leverage that structure to implement simple services flags that will allow users to define settings.

 So, here is the tag that will allow you to merge your reverse proxy or waf (if you used a WAF in container) fronting your web application: